Structure Learning for Directed Trees: Causal Additive Trees (CAT)

 for all $j\not =i$, where $\hat h(\cdot)$ denotes a user-specific entropy estimator using the observed data $\fX_n$.
 Estimating differential entropy is a difficult statistical problem but we will later in \Cref{sec:Simulations} demonstrate by simulation experiments that it can be beneficial to use the estimated entropy edge weights when the additive noise distributions are highly non-Gaussian.

-Under suitable conditions on the (possibly nonparametric) regression technique, we now show that the proposed algorithm consistently recovers the true causal graph in Gaussian settings using estimated Gaussian edge weights.
+Under suitable conditions on the (possibly nonparametric) regression technique, we now show that the proposed algorithm consistently recovers the true causal graph of a causal additive tree model with Gaussian noise using the empirical Gaussian edge weights.